Foreign Tourists in China: From Cities to Small-Town Adventures

 Homestays and Local Immersion

-Homestay data from Tujia reflects the same trend.
+Homestay data from Tujia also reflects this trend.
 Small towns with strong ethnic culture, such as Diqing in Yunnan and Ili in Xinjiang, are now among the most popular.
 This summer, Diqing hosted travellers from the US, Malaysia, and Singapore.
 Demand is also rising quickly in Baoshan, Yunnan, and Turpan, Xinjiang, where foreign homestay bookings more than doubled.
-Tongren in Guizhou and Longyan in Fujian also grew by 63% and 50% respectively.
+Tongren in Guizhou and Longyan in Fujian also experienced growth of 63% and 50%, respectively.

 tourists in China